FerrazThales/FerrazThales/README.md

 My credentials include a Bachelor's in Industrial Engineering from the Catholic Pontifical University of Paraná (PUCPR).

-**Background in:** Python, Machine Learning, Industrial Engineering and Supply Chain.
+**Background in:** Python, Data Science, Machine Learning, Industrial Engineering and Supply Chain.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/thalesdefreitasferraz/)